int128/ses-to-slack/README.md

 1. Create a rule set with the following action:
     - SNS topic: ARN of the SNS topic.
     - Encoding: UTF-8

+## Caveat

+SNS can receive mails that are 150kB or less.
+Larger mails will bounce.

 ## Contributions